kato-hiroto/KeyClickFarmer/KeyClickFarmer/README.md

 ## Update Log
 ### version 1.0.0
-- released
+- Released

 ### version 1.1.0
-- added the function of Counting Elapsed Time
+- Added the function of Counting Elapsed Time
-- added the message on achievements
+- Added the message on achievements
-- change the game systems
+- Change the game systems
-- fixed bugs
+- Fixed bugs
-- fixed typo
+- Fixed typo

+### version 1.2.0
+- Refactored the code
+- Added the message on achievements

 ## Contact
 karofuji2@gmail.com